 - Add all burger ingredients to a large bowl and combine – be sure not to over mix!

 - Form chicken mixture into large balls – about the size of the palm of your hand.
-Then flatten to form patties.

 1 lb grass fed ground beef

 1 large garlic clove, chopped

 1-inch piece of ginger, grated or finely chopped